 Fairness Criteria.
 There are countless fairness definitions in the literature.
-In this paper, we focus on causal fairness (specifically the fairness notion considered by Galhotra et al. [Galhotra et al. 2017]) and compare here with the most popular and related notions.
+In this paper, we focus on dependency fairness (originally called causal fairness [Galhotra et al. 2017]) and compare here with the most popular and related fairness notions.

-Demographic parity or group fairness [Feldman et al. 2015] is the most common non-causal notion of fairness.
+Demographic parity [Feldman et al. 2015] (or group fairness) is the most common non-causal notion of fairness.
 It states that individuals with different values of sensitive features, hence belonging to different groups, should have the same probability of being predicted to the positive class.
 For example, a loan system satisfies group fairness with respect to gender if male and female applicants have equal probability of getting loans.
 If unsatisfied, this notion is also referred to as disparate impact.
 Our notion of fairness is stronger, as it imposes fairness on every pair of individuals that differ only in sensitive features.
-A classifier that satisfies group fairness does not necessarily satisfy causal fairness, because there may still exist pairs of individuals on which the classifier exhibits bias.
+A classifier that satisfies group fairness does not necessarily satisfy dependency fairness, because there may still exist pairs of individuals on which the classifier exhibits bias.

 Another group-based notion of fairness is equality of opportunity [Hardt et al. 2016].
 It states that qualified individuals with different values of sensitive features should have equal probability of being predicted to the positive class.
 For a loan system, this means that male and female applicants who are qualified to receive loans should have an equal chance of being approved.
-By imposing fairness on every qualified pair of individuals that differ only in sensitive features, we can generalize causal fairness to also concern both prediction and actual results.
+By imposing fairness on every qualified pair of individuals that differ only in sensitive features, we can generalize dependency fairness to also concern both prediction and actual results.
 We can then adapt our technique to consider only the part of the input space that includes qualified individuals.

-Other causal notions of fairness [Chiappa 2019; Kilbertus et al. 2017; Kusner et al. 2017; Nabi and Shpitser 2018, etc.] require additional knowledge in the form of a causal model.
+Other causal notions of fairness [Chiappa 2019; Kilbertus et al. 2017; Kusner et al. 2017; Nabi and Shpitser 2018, etc.] require additional knowledge in the form of a causal model [Pearl 2009].
 A causal model can drive the choice of the sensitive input(s) for our analysis.